 - 2 tbsp sumac

-- 1/4 cup olive oil or more to taste
+- ¼ cup olive oil or more to taste

 - Salt to taste (we used 1 tsp)

 - Preheat the oven at 375F.
-Separate each pita pocket, place them on a cookie sheet and drizzle a little bit of extra virgin olive oil on each half, and season with ⅛ tsp of salt
+Separate each pita pocket into 2 halves.
+Place them on a cookie sheet, drizzle 1 ½ tsp of extra virgin olive oil on each half, and season with ⅛ tsp of salt